Glioblastoma Study Shows 50% Survival Rate After 5 Years

 The original clinical trial - a Phase I study designed to evaluate safety - included 16 patients with glioblastoma multiforme enrolled between May 2007 and January 2010 by researchers at Cedars-Sinai's Johnnie L. Cochran, Jr. Brain Tumor Center.

-Results published in January at the end of the study showed median overall survival of 38.4 months.
-Typically, when tumor-removal surgery is followed by standard care, which includes radiation and chemotherapy, median length of survival is about 15 months.
-Median progression-free survival - the time from treatment to tumor recurrence - was 16.9 months at study's end.
+Results published in January at the end of the study showed a median overall survival of 38.4 months.
+Typically, when tumor-removal surgery is followed by standard care, which includes radiation and chemotherapy, the median length of survival is about 15 months.
+Median progression-free survival - the time from treatment to tumor recurrence - was 16.9 months at the study's end.
 With standard care, the median is about seven months.